bencvt/LibShapeDraw/README-contributing.md

 1. Follow the above steps first, making sure everything compiles.
 2. Install [Eclipse](http://www.eclipse.org/) and a
     [Maven integration plugin](http://wiki.eclipse.org/M2E).
-3. Import the Maven project to your workspace.
+3. Import the Maven projects to your workspace.

 ### Creating a `minecraft-deobf.jar` for `LibShapeDraw-VERSION-dev.jar`